-An effective spiritual education process must not only systematically proceed through the entire curriculum, but also engage the hearts and minds of learners to result in active lives of service to God and humanity.
-These detailed Lesson Planning Guides provide teachers with learning objectives and fully-developed sample activities utilizing the arts, sciences, crafts, and other learning methods suggested in the writings of 'Abdu'l-Bahá.
+An effective spiritual education process engages the hearts and minds of learners to result in active lives of service to God and humanity.
+These detailed Lesson Planning Guides provide teachers with learning objectives and fully-developed sample activities utilizing the arts, sciences, crafts, and other learning methods suggested in the Bahá'í writings.